artur99/ofnibot/readme.md

 # OfniBot (v1.1.2)
 The prototype of a new index.
 An intelligent bot made in PHP by @artur99 and @iulyus01.
-Updated by developing a public REST API (using OpenApi standards) for the bot's services.
+Then updated by developing a public REST API (using OpenApi standards) for the bot's services, as requested in the final phase of the [FiiCode] 2017 contest.

 ## Demo
 [ofnibot.artur99.net]